Academic Advisement Services

 - Select an advisor with whom you are comfortable and confident.
 Students who change advisors without regard to their familiarity with your background and career goal may receive inconsistent academic advisement.
 If you are satisfied with an advisor, stay with that person throughout your years at Richland Community College.
 Learn more about choosing an advisor.

 - Make academic advisement a priority.
 Advisement should not be viewed as an obstacle to overcome the day before classes begin.
 Students should meet with their advisor on a regular basis to discuss their academic or career issues.
 Advanced planning with your advisor may allow you to avoid problems, such as closed classes, non-transferable courses, or graduation delay.
 Academic advisement is an important part of attending college, and should be treated as such.

 Contact Academic Advising

-Walk in the Student Services Center in C129.
+Walk in the Student Success Center in C129.
 This is located directly to the right of the main campus entrance off of parking lot B.

 Call (217) 875-7211, ext.
 267 to schedule an appointment or to speak with a counselor or advisor.